Get insider access

 Razer Hammerhead True Wireless Pro

 The Sony INZONE Buds Truly Wireless are better for wireless gaming than the Razer Hammerhead True Wireless Pro.
-While the Razer have a more neutral sound profile and better mic recording quality, they're Bluetooth-only and don't have a dedicated wireless dongle like the Sony.
+While the Razer have a more neutral sound profile and better mic recording quality, which you might prefer, they're Bluetooth-only and don't have a dedicated wireless dongle like the Sony.
 They can only connect to PCs via Bluetooth, and even with their "Game" mode enabled, the latency is still too high for many games.
-The Sony also have a superior noise isolation performance and a longer continuous battery life.
+The Sony also have a superior noise isolation performance and a longer continuous battery life, but their LE Audio codec severely limits which devices they're compatible with over Bluetooth.

 EPOS GTW 270 Hybrid Truly Wireless